jj1bdx/oueees-201606-public/README.md

 * Embedded CPU, logic chips, boards, and fast prototyping
 * Sensor devices
-* Energy efficiency constraint and solutions
+* (Energy efficiency constraint and solutions) - not really pursued this year

 ## 21-JUN-2016: IoT software and infrastructure